mortazavilab/swan_vis/README.md

 ## 1: Setting up your environment

-Ya gurl is not classically trained in Python development so right now getting things to work is a little clunky.
-But doable!
 Create a new Python file to serve as your "driver" script in the swan directory.
 Add the following header to your file:

 ```py
 from SpliceGraph import SpliceGraph